wiltruong/portfolio_v1/_pages/about.md

 > Thinking about everyone and everyone in-between.

 I think about the user at hand, how he/she uses it and who will be using it.
-With my previous experience as a Recruiter, I care about diversity, inclusion and accessibility.
+With my previous experience as a recruiter, I care about diversity, inclusion and accessibility.
 When I say design should be accessible to everyone, I mean everyone.
 Those who have a disability, or the elderly, or LGBT+ or even someone who isn’t familiar with technology, those are the “everyone” that I speak to.

 > Simplicity is key to everything.